-Manta research aims to generate knowledge on the region’s manta populations and abundance, and assist with their conservation in southern Mozambique.
+Manta research aims to generate knowledge of the region’s manta ray populations and assist with their conservation in southern Mozambique.

-Humpback whales come to Zavora Bay each year to reproduce and give birth.
-Land-based surveys help provide estimates of humpback populations travelling through the region.
+Humpback whales come to Zavora each year to reproduce and give birth.
+Land-based surveys and fluke ID help provide estimates of humpback populations travelling through the region.

 About the Zavora Marine Lab

-The Zavora Marine Lab was founded in 2009 by marine biologist Yara Tibirica to investigate and conserve the unique marine life and coastal ecosystems of Zavora Bay, one of the most beautiful and wild areas of southern Mozambique.
-Zavora is one of the few places in the world where marine megafauna, including manta rays and humpback whales are still found in high abundance.
-Marine Action Research at the Zavora Marine Lab offers the unique opportunity to study a marine ecosystem with little human impact and where there remains much of the reef yet to be explored.
-The lab's ongoing research is focused on manta rays, humpback whales, nudibranchs and artificial reef (wreck) colonization.
+The Zavora Marine Lab was founded in 2009 by marine biologist Yara Tibirica to investigate and conserve the unique marine life and coastal ecosystems of Zavora Bay.
+Zavora is one of the last places in Mozambique where manta rays and other marine megafauna species can be found in high abundance.
+Marine Action Research offers the unique opportunity to study a marine ecosystem with little human impact and where much of the reef is still yet to be explored.
+The lab's ongoing research is focused on manta rays, sharks, humpback whales, nudibranchs, seahorses, and artificial reef (wreck) colonization.

 Interns live together, work together and develop lasting friendships